CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 List enabled tokens

 This operation retrieves all the tokens that can be used by your organization.
-You can filter the result by wallet type, subtype, chain IDs, and token IDs.
+You can filter the result by wallet type, subtype, and chain IDs.
 If you do not specify a wallet type, this operation returns a combination of tokens that can be used by your organization for each wallet type.

 ### Example